EARLY ACCESS KICKSTARTER CAMPAIGN

 The 6DOF stick uses standard USB HID reports.
 This means that should it plug and play with any PC program that can work with six or more axes of analog input from conventional joysticks or other game controllers.

-We don’t yet have custom drivers available for Mac OS or Linux, so if you intend you use the joystick with these operating systems, we don’t recommend backing this early access campaign.
+We don’t have custom drivers available for Mac OS or Linux, so the early access units are only intended to be used with Windows.